This Week Will Mark A Turning Point For Britain And Brexit. Really!

 On Tuesday, Parliament will vote on the prime minister's withdrawal agreement.
 For now, it seems likely to go down to defeat, as it did in January.

-That's because May has been unable to convince Brussels to change the agreement, which her team negotiated last year, and put in legally binding reassurances that the U.K. will not become trapped in a long-term customs arrangement with the European Union.
+That's because May has been unable to persuade Brussels to change the agreement, which her team negotiated last year, and put in legally binding reassurances that the U.K. will not become trapped in a long-term customs arrangement with the European Union.
 Remaining inside a customs arrangement would prevent the U.K. from striking new trade deals with other nations.

 Some British politicians call this a "Hotel California" Brexit, because, from their perspective, "You can check out anytime you like, but you can never leave."